SarahOgunko/Jet-app/README.md

 ## Improvments

-- Currently, error handling is minimal.
-More robust error handling could be added to provide detailed error messages depending on the type of failure (e.g., network error, invalid response, etc.).
+- Minimal error handling is present.
+If the API call fails, the app either displays a spinner indefinitely or crashes without giving the user meaningful feedback.Am improvemnet would be to display user-friendly error messages based on the type of failure

 - Adding unit using libraries like Jest and React Testing Library would help ensure that the application is working correctly and prevent future regressions.

-- The current UI could be improved with better CSS styling, a responsive layout for different devices, and a more intuitive user experience.
-Adding a loading spinner or skeleton loader while data is being fetched would enhance the interface
+- The UI is functional but can be improved for a more intuitive and engaging experience.

+- Currently, the application uses a hardcoded postcode, which means users cannot change the postcode without modifying the code.
+To improve this, a dynamic postcode search feature should be added, allowing users to enter a postcode and fetch updated restaurant listings.
+Input validation should also be implemented to ensure that only valid postcodes trigger API requests